vinhhoala/ENACT-Business-Models/BusinessModels/GeneSIS.md

 # GeneSIS - Business Model

-This page contains the business model for the GeneSIS tool.
+This page contains the business model for the GeneSIS (Orchestration and deployment) tool.
+GeneSIS facilitates the development and continuous deployment of smart IoT systems, allowing decentralized processing across heterogeneous IoT, edge and cloud infrastructures.
+GeneSIS includes: (i) a domain-specific modelling language to model the orchestration and deployment of smart IoT systems; and (ii) an execution engine that support the orchestration of IoT, edge and cloud services as well as their automatic deployment across IoT, edge and cloud infrastructure resources.

 ![Alt text](https://github.com/enactproject/ENACTBusinessModel/blob/master/BusinessModels/Images/GeneSIS.png?raw=true "GeneSIS")